 It’s no secret that most of us have heard about the various transmitter systems in our bodies, such as the central nervous system (CNS) or the sympathetic nervous system, which is responsible for our flight-or-fight response whenever we panic.

 That said, the recently discovered endocannabinoid system (ECS) seems to be quite a mystery to most of us.
-According to a recent report by the National Center for Biotechnology Information, the endocannabinoid system is a highly essential system that controls vital body functions such as sleep, pain control, and emotional processing.
+The endocannabinoid system is a highly essential system that controls vital body functions such as sleep, pain control, and emotional processing.

 The endocannabinoid system is currently the subject of international research, and thereby it is fundamental for you to understand what it entails.
 Below is a brief elucidation of everything you need to know about the endocannabinoid system.

 The endocannabinoid system, often referred to as the ECS, is a complex cell signaling system that was discovered in the 1990s.
 It regulates the central nervous system’s functions and generally maintains homeostasis in the body- the state of equilibrium in the body where all organs function optimally.

 Although research is still ongoing, experts opine that some of the possible functions of the endocannabinoid system include regulating the following body functions:

 - Motor control.